Work as we know it is changing dramatically, and organizations that aren't able to adapt won't last.

 Stephen Milbank shared some of the techniques he and his team at Button use:

-Team Interviews: 5-6 people who have attended an interviewer training, and understand the types of questions to ask, and the types of feedback to give.
+Conducting team interviews: Involve five to six people who have attended an interviewer training and understand the types of questions to ask and the types of feedback to give.

-Diversity and Unconscious Bias: Each of the panelists extolled the importance of diversity, and shared some priceless advice on how they're able to understand and mitigate the unconscious biases that can be part of the hiring process.
+Addressing diversity and unconscious biases: Each of the panelists extolled the importance of diversity and shared some priceless advice on how they're able to understand and mitigate the unconscious biases that can be part of the hiring process.

-As Maia Josebachvili explained, there's a common viewpoint among most companies praising the value of diversity -- the challenge is in making it happen.
+As Maia Josebachvili explained, most companies praise the value of diversity — the difficulty is in bringing it to life.

 There were two main challenges she touched on: